-While the changes may appear gradual, native plant materials are struggling to adapt to the fluctuations in temperature, water cycles, and other environmental conditions.
-Landscape Architects Tim West, Clay Schneckloth, Andy Meessmann, and Diane Witt converse on shifts in plant zone hardiness and the evolving plant material landscape.
+While the changes may appear gradual, plant hardiness and material selection becomes a struggle when adapting to the fluctuations in temperature, water cycles, and other environmental conditions.
+During this second episode of a three-part series on climate change, Landscape Architects Tim West, PLA, Clay Schneckloth, PLA, and Andy Meessmann, PLA discuss shifts in plant zone hardiness and the evolving plant material landscape.

 Evolving Plant Hardiness Zones